stryd/backend-challenge/README.md

 Please write a REST API to allow an athlete to find a time to schedule a workout with their coach.
 Your API should account for both parties having busy schedules.

 You will have 48 hours to complete a solution.
-It is recommended to create a github repo to host and share your final solution.
+It is recommended to create a new personal private github repo to host and share your final solution.

 You may write code in either the go, java, or python langauges (which ever you are most comfortable in).
 Each has been set up with a minimal runnable REST server that you can add whatever you like to.
 If you are more comfortable using a different framework than the one present, feel free to change the code completely or add a new section.
 If you decide to use a different language be ready to explain in detail how certain aspects of it work.
 This problem should hopefully take no more than an hour to complete.
 You are welcome to user any references you like.